-1. Update on Canada’s Pan-Canadian Trust Framework (Tim Bouma)
+1. Update from Tim Bouma on the Public Sector Profile of the Pan-Canadian Trust Framework

 I’m excited because we just put the finishing touches on the use case chapter for the self-sovereign identity book that Drummond Reed will be talking about later.
 The title of the chapter is “Canada: Enabling Self-sovereign Identity,” and we’ve got substantive information in there.

 There are about 10 or 12 pages of content.
 I’ll walk you through some of the things that we’ve been going through in the Canadian Public Sector, and I’ll connect it back to this product that you see on the screen.

 The PCTF model.

 We’ve been looking at self-sovereign identity for a long time in terms of what the technologies are and what the model is.
 Things are still evolving.